 LIVE AUDITION INFORMATION

-In fact, meeting you – and getting to know you a little bit – is our goal.
+At our auditions our goal is to get to know you – as an artist and human being.
 We want to learn what interests you, what inspires you, what scares you, and yes, where your talents lie.
 We don’t need you to “dazzle” us; we’re simply looking for young artists who are creative and smart.

 You’ll be asked to act, dance, and sing.
 We expect you to approach one like the other (they are so intimately related), meaning that we hope you bring yourself to each discipline – your own point of view, your own unique brand of expression which no one else in the world possesses.